-creating and initializing List in same time
+creating and initializing List at the same time

-line much like creating array and initializing it on same line.
-If you look
+line much like creating an array and initializing it on the same line.
+If you look at The array on Java programming language you can create and initialize both primitive

-and object array e.g. String
+and object arrays e.g. String

 array very easily in just one line but in order to create a List

-equivalent of that array, you need to type lot of code.
+equivalent of that array, you need to type a lot of code.
 This is also one of the

 tricky